corvasto/dribim/README.md

 ## For the original artists

 If you're the original artist and have some concerns about the designs, please tell us, you can use the *Issues* section to do it or directly update the code.
-Your name (from Dirbbble), your design title, and the url link to your designs will be listed in the code.
+Your name (from Dribbble), your design title, and the url link to your designs will be listed in the code.